 Going Up and Down Safely – Tips for Ladder Use

-During the winter months, families often use ladders to spread holiday cheer to the highest places, taking extra time to get those decorations just right.
-Unfortunately, as helpful as they are, people frequently underestimate the dangers associated with ladders – just last year, more than 163,000 people made emergency-room visits due to ladder accidents alone.
+Families often use ladders in the springtime to clean out gutters or to perform general maintenance on the house, and in winter time to spread holiday cheer to the highest places, taking extra time to get those decorations just right.
+Unfortunately, people frequently underestimate the dangers associated with ladders.
+On average, 164,000 people make emergency room visits due to ladder accidents each year.

 - Each Ladder is Different